 Closed Fracture Reduction and Internal Fixation

-This term is easier to understand if we understand the fact that terms open or closed fracture reduction is in relation to exposure of fracture site.
+This term is easier to understand if we understand the fact that the terms open or closed fracture reduction is in relation to the exposure of the fracture site.

-Closed fracture reduction because fracture site was not opened to reduce the fracture and internal fixation because the gadget is buried under the soft tissue coverage.
+Closed reduction because the fracture site was not opened to reduce the fracture and internal fixation because the gadget is buried under the soft tissue coverage.

-A closed interlock nail is an example of closed fracture reduction and internal fixation.
+A closed interlock nail is an example of closed reduction and internal fixation.